oerc-music/meld-test/README.md

 Web server configuration:
 ----
-This will start a webserver at localhost:8080 by default (this can be changed in `package.json`).
+Running the application will start a webserver at localhost:8080 by default (this can be changed in `package.json`).
 The expected way to connect this to an externally visible website is through mappings handled by your usual webserver